Additivemenu/spoonlee1/Udemy/NodeJs/C6/README.md

 # Abstract

-Manage data (without database)
++ Manage data (without database)

-Render dynamic content in our view
++ Render dynamic content in our view

-+ using Template engine
+  + using Template engine to dynamically manipulate html elements by intaking customized parameters from render() method.
+Quite similar to React, but in an imperative way

-# Hands-on
+# 1. Hands-on

 ## sharing data across requests & users